 Departmental Research and Development Facility

 Rodriguez and his team agree that the best part of their jobs is that "the work is challenging and always changing."
-This work includes everything from actually designing the working parts of experiments to building the experiments themselves, putting them in functional order, and maintaining their performance.
+This work includes everything from designing the working parts of experiments to building the experiments themselves, putting them in functional order, and maintaining their performance.

-The research and development facility is experienced in the design and fabrication of experimental equipment for the department with over $1.5 million worth of equipment available.
+The research and development facility staff is experienced in the design and fabrication of experimental equipment for the department with over $1.5 million worth of equipment available.
 It is equipped with CNC turning, CNC milling, automated surface grinding, water-jet, laser engraver, overarm spindle polisher, and all conventional machine shop equipment.
 The staff is experienced in design software such as SolidWorks, Inventor, AutoCad, and the latest CAD/CAM software.

 Our resources include LAN with more than 120 PCs and one network administrator.